ProffMash/Python-Variable-and-Control-flow-Practice/README.md

 # Python Programs

-This repository contains simple Python programs for beginners to help understand basic programming concepts like variables, control structures, and input/output.
+This repository contains simple Python programs to help understand basic programming concepts like variables, control structures, and input/output.

 ## Table of Contents